tomheyden/ATdIT_Gelatelli/Installation Guide.md

 ## Introduction
 Thank you for choosing our ice cream software.
 This guide will provide you with step-by-step instructions on how to install and get the software ready-to-use.

+## Preconditions
+* Github Profile: A Github Profile is needed in order to install the software.
+If you do not already have one, please create an account and login.
+* Integrated Development Environment (IDE): An IDE (e.g. IntelliJ, Eclipse) is needed in order to run the software.
+(Is it?)

 ## Installation Process
 ### ...
+* Fork the Github Repository into your own Github account.
+* Open the forked Repository in your IDE.
 ### Set up and start the database server
 The following guide uses MariaDB.
 While any other Database Server is possible, installation steps might vary.
 * Download and install MariaDB: [Download](https://mariadb.org/download/?t=mariadb&p=mariadb&r=11.1.0&os=windows&cpu=x86_64&pkg=msi&m=hs-esslingen) and install the software and follow the instructions provided by the installer